 - Finally, the price is not very attractive; it’s the most expensive from the list below.

 - It doesn’t take too much space as other pillows do.

 - It is a good quality and actually helps you get a good night sleep once the belly is on your way.

-Sanggol is marked as a best-seller on Amazon, with hardly any bad reviews.
-This full-body support pillow is made in UK and can be also used as a nursing pillow after pregnancy.
+Queen Rose is marked as a best-seller on Amazon, with hardly any bad reviews.
+This full-body support pillow is made in US and can be also used as a nursing pillow after pregnancy.

-- Great quality: 100% cotton pillowcase (removable and washable), it’s also hypoallergenic so suitable for people with allergies
+- Great quality: 100% pure velvet pillowcase (removable and washable), very pleasant to use.

 Number 3: Summer Infant Body Support Pillow

 This pillow is shaped like a 9 and designed to provide full-body support from your head, through your legs and around your back.